Last Updated on October 17, 2024 by Pamela MacNaughtan

 Here are some driving route suggestions from Halifax, Montreal, Ottawa, and Toronto.

-There are several routes to choose from when planning your route for driving to Quebec City.
-Here are some of the more common choices, which are featured above.
+There are several routes to choose from when planning your route for driving

-highway 138
+Highway 138

 Note: It’s important to note that this highway runs through downtown Montreal, so be sure to look for signs stating HWY 138 or Chemin du Roy.

-Also known at Chemin du Roy (King’s Highway), this major provincial highway runs along the Saint-Lawrence River from Elgin, Quebec (near the New York border), all the way up to Kegashka in Côte-Nord, Quebec’s northeastern coast.
+Also known as Chemin du Roy (King’s Highway), this major provincial highway runs along the Saint-Lawrence River from Elgin, Quebec (near the New York border), all the way up to Kegashka in Côte-Nord, Quebec’s northeastern coast.
 This route is perfect for those who want to admire Quebec’s pretty countryside and take their time getting to Quebec City.

-highway 20
+Highway 20

 If you are travelling from Toronto, you’ll notice that the 401 turns into Highway 20 once you cross the border into Quebec.
 You can stay on this highway all the way to Quebec City, but we recommend taking the bypass as HWY 20 cuts through downtown Montreal and it is very easy to get stuck in traffic, lost, or both.

 After crossing into Quebec stay on HWY 20 until you see a sign for HWY 30 Sorel/Tracey, then take that exit and follow the signs for Quebec City.
 This is a bypass, as well as a toll road.
-The cost is $3.10.
+The cost is 3.90 CAD.
 Stay on HWY 30 until you see signs again for HWY 20 Quebec City, then return to HWY 20.

-highway 40
+Highway 40

 Many people driving from Ottawa will choose to cross the bridge into Gatineau, Quebec, then drive along Highway 50 east to Highway 15 south towards Montreal.
 Before reaching the city, we suggest taking 640 east which will turn into Highway 40 – and bypass the city!